aviart/gd-star-rating/readme.txt

 * Several more problems and notices solved

 = 1.7.0 =
-* Removed support for wordpress 2.6.x
+* Removed support for WordPress 2.6.x
 * Many more new filters for results and rendering
 * Cache plugins support for multis ratings
 * Improved category based comment integration